mashingaan/mashingaan/README.md

 I love technology and nature.

-Currently working on [SlopCash](https://slop.cash/) and Agentic-AI layer.
+Currently working on [SlopCash](https://slop.cash/) and Financial layer for AI-agents .

 Top-5% OSS reviwer in ElizaOS.
 <!--